shivamujawame/AIW-Infra-Migration/Labfiles/migrate-windows-servers-to-azure-hol.md

 In the portal, you can select up to 10 machines at once for replication.
 To replicate more machines, add in batches of 10.

-#### Summary
+#### Review:

+In this exercise, you have completed the following:

+- Successfully set up a storage account in Azure to support the migration process, ensuring proper storage management for the virtual machines.

+- Registered the Hyper-V host with Azure Migration and Modernization services, utilizing Azure Site Recovery for a seamless migration process.

+- Configured and enabled replication of on-premises virtual machines from Hyper-V to Azure Migrate, ensuring data consistency and availability during the migration.

+- Adjusted the networking settings for the replicated virtual machines, including configuring static private IP addresses, to ensure seamless integration with Azure resources.

+- Successfully migrated the UbuntuWAF, smarthotelweb1, and smarthotelweb2 machines to Azure, ensuring minimal downtime and a smooth transition to the cloud environment.

+**Conclusion**

+Congratulations on completing the lab!
+Throughout this exercise, you have gained hands-on experience with Azure Migrate: Server Migration and the process of migrating Windows Servers from Hyper-V to Azure.
+From creating storage accounts for migration data to registering your Hyper-V host and configuring replication, you have developed a comprehensive understanding of migration processes in Azure.

-In this lab, you learned how to migrate Windows Servers from Hyper-V to Azure using Azure Migrate: Server Migration.
-You created a storage account for migration data, registered your Hyper-V host with Azure Migrate, and configured replication for virtual machines.
-You set up networking with static IPs for replicated VMs, performed a migration, and reviewed network and security best practices.
-The lab provided essential knowledge on discovery, replication, and migration to Azure.
+By completing this lab, you successfully configured networking with static IPs for replicated VMs, performed migrations, and reviewed essential network and security best practices.
+These skills will empower you to efficiently manage and optimize the migration of on-premises virtual machines to Azure, ensuring a seamless transition to the cloud.

+We hope this lab has provided valuable insights and practical experience to help you tackle real-world challenges in cloud migrations.
+Thank you for participating, and we look forward to your continued success in leveraging Azure Migrate for cloud-based transformations.

 ### You have successfully completed the lab.